 - Ready to serve.

-For cheese, you can also use Pecorino.
-It is stronger and more pungent in flavor, however, very delicious and perfect in this pasta dish!
+We like to use Pecorino.
+It is stronger and more pungent in flavor, perfect in this pasta dish!

 Guanciale usually can be found at the deli counter of your local Italian market.
 If you can't find guanciale, which is a salted pork cheek, pancetta will also work.

 Instead of penne, you can use a long pasta like spaghetti, fettuccine, tonnarelli, or tagliolini.

 Always remember to reserve the pasta water, it is a great ingredient to create a flavorful sauce for the pasta, more so, keeping our pasta moist and not dry.